5 Reasons to Choose a Graphical JSON Schema Editor

 As you’re working, drag and drop editing and intelligent entry helpers make it easy to specify details and constraints and make valid JSON Schema editing choices.

-If you’re familiar with the XML Schema editor in XMLSpy, the JSON Schema Editor will be an instant friend.
+If you’re familiar with the XML Schema editor in XMLSpy, the JSON Schema Editor will be familiar instantly.
 At the same time, its graphical editing paradigm makes it easy to grasp for those new to XMLSpy.

-It’s not necessary to start at the beginning by defining a schema from scratch.
+You don’t need to start at the beginning by defining a schema from scratch.
 For incremental data modeling, simply load a JSON instance and let XMLSpy generate the schema for you.
-You can refine it further in the graphical editor or use it immediately for documentation of the data structure and/or data validation.
+You can refine it further in the graphical editor or use it immediately for documentation of the data structure and data validation.

 Convert XML to JSON